-I've been wanting to make doily wall art for a long time, especially after I saw this doily art by my friend Jen at Tatertots and Jello.
+I've been wanting to make doily wall art for a long time, especially after I saw this doily art by my friend Jen.
 My only problem was that I didn't have any old doilies, and I didn't want to use white ones.
 So I had to wait for the perfect situation to come along, and it did – I found colored doilies in the $1 bin at Michaels this past week.
 Then I found the perfect paper to match in the scrapbooking aisle.
 My doily art was born.
 Here's how to decoupage your own.

 Gather These Supplies

 You have to work quickly, and get the corners well.
 Tip: you should probably use a bigger brush.
 It will help you smooth faster.
 Lay the paper down and smooth thoroughly – wipe away any Mod Podge that comes out the edges.
 Canvas is flexible, so I always turn the canvas over and smooth on the backside as well.
 Allow to dry for 15 – 20 minutes.
+Your doily wall art is well on the way to being done.
 Repeat with your second canvas.

 I used my thick Mod Podge Fabric to add dots here and there on the doily.
 I didn't coat the whole thing with Mod Podge, just areas, especially around the edges since they curl.

 I placed the doily onto the canvas and then rolled it out with my brayer to get it to stick.
 You'll see the Mod Podge through the doily, but don't worry – that will dry clear.
-Allow the canvases to dry for a few hours before hanging.
+Allow your doily art to dry for a few hours before hanging.

 Like this doily canvas art?
 Here are some other projects using doilies from my friends: